-What are Standard Costs?
+What Are Standard Costs?

-Standard costs are the predetermined costs of manufacturing a single unit or a number of products, during a specific period in the immediate future, standard costs are planned costs of a product under current or anticipated operating conditions.
+Standard costs are the predetermined costs associated with manufacturing a single unit or a number of products during a specific period in the immediate future.
+As such, standard costs are the planned costs of a product under current or anticipated operating conditions.

 Standard costs are known as:

-(i) Basic standard
+- Basic standard

-(ii) Current standard
+- Current standard

 It is a yardstick against which both expected and actual performances are compared.